Nayangawali237/AI-AGENT-USING-SDK/README.md

 # 🚀 AI TechFest Management System

-An AI-powered cloud-based system built using Google Cloud that automates event management and provides intelligent responses to user queries.
+“We built a full-stack AI chatbot with a ChatGPT-like interface deployed on Google Cloud Run with intelligent fallback handling.”

 ---